Poseidoncode/Bridge/.github/plan.prompt.md

 # TranslationGummy Chrome Extension Development Plan

+Our objective is to build "TranslationGummy," a Chrome extension designed to completely break down web language barriers by providing a **complete, secure, and seamless cross-language communication loop.**

+The project features two core functions:

+1.  **Immersive Reading:** Instantly transforms any foreign webpage into a bilingual format, displaying both the original text and its translation side-by-side for effortless comprehension.
+2.  **Seamless Writing:** Allows users to type naturally in their native language within any text box.
+A simple shortcut (`Shift+Enter`) instantly converts their text into fluent, accurate target language.

+The core innovation lies in leveraging Chrome's built-in **On-Device AI**.
+This ensures our tool is not only incredibly fast and offline-capable but also offers **absolute privacy**, as user browsing data and conversations never leave their computer.

+**To AI Agent:**

 Your task is to develop a Chrome extension named "TranslationGummy" that provides an immersive web communication experience, combining full-page translation reading with seamless native language input and writing.

 Follow the phases and steps strictly.
 Ensure each step is fully completed before proceeding to the next one.